This page contains answers to frequently asked questions. If you do not find an answer to your question here, please contact the department office.

 Why does my program of study indicate that I must take the comprehensive examination?

 The two-part comprehensive examination (no units) is automatically designated as the culminating experience for all newly admitted students.
-After making sufficient progress and maintaining a GPA in their program of at least 3.0, students can opt to write a thesis (two or five units) or a pedagogical portfolio (two units) instead of taking the two-part comprehensive examination.
+After making sufficient progress and maintaining a GPA in their program of at least 3.0, students can opt to write a thesis (three or six units) or a pedagogical portfolio (three units) instead of taking the two-part comprehensive examination.
 To switch to the thesis option, the student must meet with the graduate adviser.
 Read more about the two-part comprehensive examination and the master's thesis.